 - waking in the night when they have previously slept through

 These are actually all normal behaviours and don’t necessarily mean your baby is hungry or ready to start solids.
 Sometimes a little extra milk is all that is required.
 (NHS Introducing Solid Foods leaflet, 2011)

 You can see this information in full here http://www.nhs.uk/Conditions/pregnancy-and-baby/Pages/solid-foods-weaning.aspx

 Here’s another link to Best Beginnings: Introducing Solid Foods video http://www.youplusbaby.co.uk/from-bump-to-breastfeeding?catid=best-beginnings&slg=from-bump-to-breastfeeding-08

-It’s important to remember that each baby is individual, so if you think your baby is ready or if you have any questions about starting solid foods, please either speak to a member of the Infant Feeding Team; your Health Visitor or join us at our Next Steps group which is held on the first monday of every month at The Bridge 9.30-10.30am, 234 Stratford Road, B90 3AG or Saplings 9.30-11am, Three Trees Community Centre, Chelmsley Wood Baptist Church, B37 7TP.
+It’s important to remember that each baby is individual, so if you think your baby is ready or if you have any questions about starting solid foods, please either speak to a member of the Infant Feeding Team or your Health Visitor who can advise about our ’Introducing Solid Foods Groups’.